Hello!

 Awards

-One of 20 authors and illustrators recognized for their contributions to literacy by King County Library System staff, KCLS Foundation staff, board, volunteers, and community members
+King County Libraries - Literary Lion (2025), one of 20 authors and illustrators recognized for their contributions to literacy by King County Library System staff, KCLS Foundation staff, board, volunteers, and community members

 Clients